 Such was Stendahl's influence on the artistic landscape of Southern California and beyond.
 After his death in 1966, Stendahl's son, son-in-law (already veteran dealers) and grandsons continued the family business from the residential complex in the Hollywood Hills.
 President Ronald W. Dammann (Stendahl's grandson) and his wife April live there, presiding over the large art collection and enjoying the architectural contributions to their home of William Woollett, Richard Neutra, Gregory Ain, H. Palmer Sabin and John Lautner.
 The property has been granted historic monument status by the city of Los Angeles.

-One hundred and two years, three generations, a legacy of unsurpassed connoisseurship.
+One hundred and five years, three generations, a legacy of unsurpassed connoisseurship.

 Fine Pre-Columbian and Ancient Art